 We distinguish customers with more than 10 users from our broader customer base.
-They are the core focus of our sales and marketing efforts and the ARR (as hereinafter defined) growth rate of our customers with more than 10 users, which include enterprise and non-enterprise customers, has outpaced the rest of the business in each of our previous fiscal years.
-As of December 31, 2021, 2020 and 2019, our customers with more than 10 users accounted for 72%, 63% and 53% of ARR ("Annual Recurring Revenue"), respectively.
+They are the core focus of our sales and marketing efforts, and the ARR (defined below) growth rate of our customers with more than 10 users, which include enterprise and non-enterprise customers, has outpaced the rest of the business in each of our previous fiscal years.
+As of December 31, 2023, 2022 and 2021, our customers with more than 10 users accounted for 78%, 76% and 72% of our ARR ("Annual Recurring Revenue"), respectively.
 "Annual Recurring Revenue" or "ARR" is defined to mean, as of the measurement date, the annualized value of our customer subscriptions plan assuming that any contract that expires during the next 12 months is renewed on its existing terms.

-We believe these measures represent the improvements we have made to our platform to increase the value we deliver to our customers over time.
-We expect the percentage of ARR attributable to customers with more than 10 users to continue to increase.
+We believe these measures illustrate the improvements we have made to our platform to increase the value we deliver to our customers over time.
+We expect the percentage of ARR attributable to customers with more than 10 users to remain at similar levels.

-Rapid growth of Enterprise Customers
+Consistent Growth of Enterprise Customers

 Our ability to successfully move upmarket is demonstrated by the consistent growth in the number of our enterprise customers.
-We have grown the number of enterprise customers on our platform, which we define as customers with more than \$50,000 in ARR by 200% in 2021, from 264 customers as of December 31, 2020, to 793 customers as of December 31, 2021, and by 247% in 2020, from 76 customers as of December 31, 2019.
-The ARR from such enterprise customers grew by 239% from 2020 to 2021 and by 297% from 2019 to 2020, outpacing our overall ARR growth as a company.
+We grew the number of enterprise customers on our platform, which we define as customers with more than \$50,000 in ARR by 56% during 2023, from 1,474 customers as of December 31, 2022 to 2,295 customers as of December 31, 2023, and by 86% during 2022, from 793 customers as of December 31, 2021.
+The ARR from such enterprise customers grew by 59% from 2022 to 2023 and by 99% from 2021 to 2022, outpacing our overall ARR growth as a company.